 This is one of the most commonly asked questions I get from branding clients, and rightly so!
 It is a crucial part of your planning!
 So to ensure your photos align with your brand and can be used smoothly across your brand’s many platforms, here are my top 5 tips for nailing your outfit for your personal branding photoshoot.

 In terms of colours, think about the colour that best represents you & your brand.
 Do you have a colour that you wear often that you would like to incorporate into your photoshoot?
 It is a great idea to use a mood board with your colour palette to set the brand vibe, and pick at least one of these colours to come through in your photos.
 You don’t need to dress from head to toe in your brand colours, but you do want to stay within a style that reflects the mood board and palette.
-When you have chosen your choose main one to two colours, through in some neutrals or black and you are on your way to a successful, brand driven outfit.
+When you have chosen your main one or two colours, throw in some neutrals or black and you are on your way to a successful, brand driven outfit.

 Another tip about colours, try to avoid really strong patterns, especially if you are wanting a more alternative or colourful backdrop for your photo shoot.
 The last thing we want is for your favourite dress to be clashing with the funky street art wall we picked for your location (see my last point about location selection for more)